-A Texas company called EDS, a global information technology services firm, is donating about US$400 million of software to the Maine school system thanks in part to the iBook laptop program being implemented there, according to an Associated Press
+A Texas company called EDS, a global information technology services firm, is donating about US$400 million of software to the Maine school system thanks in part to the iBook laptop program being implemented there, according to an Associated Press article.

 EDS will also make software available to high schools, the Maine Technical College, and state university systems so students will be better trained to work for precision manufacturers.
 King told AP that to his knowledge, the gift is the largest ever made to the state of Maine.